greatvovan/ios-backup-browser/README.md

 [stopped working](https://github.com/libimobiledevice/libimobiledevice/issues/1439)
 on most backups.
-While this module does not provide 100% equivalemnt of `unback()`'s output, it does an honest export of entire backup content and will suit for cases when you need to browse the content or simply extract photos, videos, or other applications' files.
+While this module does not provide 100% equivalemnt of `unback()`'s output, it does an honest job of exporting of backup content and will suit for cases when you need to browse the files or simply extract photos, videos, or other applications' files.

 ## Creating backups